Melanoma

 Introduction

 Skin cancer comes in different forms.
-The main types are (malignant) melanoma, basal cell cancer (BCC) and squamous cell cancer (SCC).
+The main types are melanoma, basal cell carcinoma (BCC) and squamous cell carcinoma (SCC).
+Basal cell cancer and squamous cell cancer are collectively known as non-melanoma skin cancer.
+On light-colored skin, melanoma often looks like a dark mole or birthmark.

 Symptoms

 Aside from these changes in the skin, melanoma doesn't cause any symptoms at first.
 People often don’t notice it, or think it's something harmless.
 Symptoms such as pain or bleeding generally only occur when the melanoma starts growing into the surrounding tissue or spreading to other parts of the body.
 So melanoma may already have reached an advanced stage by the time it is detected.
+Melanoma sometimes develops inside an older mole or birthmark, but it is very often an entirely new skin growth.

 Learn more